HarshRohila/rohilaharsh/apps/web-dev-blog/content/posts/using-ts-for-scripts-and-iaac.md

 ---
 title: 'Using TypeScipt for Scripts and IAAC'
-date: 2023-04-26T20:07:09+05:30
+date: 2023-04-25T20:07:09+05:30
 author: 'Harsh Rohila'
 draft: true
 ---

-I am using TypeScript for everything I code, Frontend, Backend, AWS Infrastructure as Code (IAAC) and writing scripts.
-In this post, I will cover less common scenarios of writing scripts and IAAC.
+I am using TypeScript for everything I code, Frontend, Backend, AWS Infrastructure as Code (IAAC), and writing scripts.
+In this post, I will cover less common scenarios of writing scripts and IAAC in TypeScript.

-## Why use TypeScript for writing Scripts
+## Why use TypeScript for writing Scripts?

 This is for people who are familiar with TS and don't know bash, to write scripts.